sushantkapare-dev/AWS_Devops_Zero_to_Hero/Jenkins/Q Set3.md

 ## How do you configure the job in Jenkins?

-## Where do you find errors in Jenkins?

 ## In Jenkins how can you find log files?

 ## Why we use pipeline in Jenkins?